 And sure, most people will feel the need at some point to talk about the difficult feelings they’re having.
-Ring theory doesn’t suggest that these feelings should be bottled up.
+Ring theory doesn’t suggest bottling up these feelings should.
 Instead, it’s about finding the right person to express those feelings to.

 For example, if Susan’s coworker was frustrated she couldn’t play the role of office do-gooder, she should have kvetched to her non-work friend who didn’t know Susan from a hole in the ground.
 For her to dump on Susan is going in the wrong direction.